 Our best oats recipes crafted over the years we know you’ll love them just as much as we do.
 Oats are so versatile in the kitchen.
-They can be ground into flour via food processor or herb/coffee grinder.
+They can be ground into flour via a food processor or herb/coffee grinder.
 This flour can then be used in baking.
 Baked goods benefit greatly from the addition of oats.
 They add texture, substance, and bountiful nutrients to anything you can think of!
+When ground fine, oats are also wonderful in recipes for the skin.
+Read on for the best of our best oat recipes.

 Let’s call this recipe liquid oats with peaches.
+It’s a peach smoothie made with oats.
 You’ll enjoy this any time of the year, so long as you have some frozen peaches handy!

 Oat Bran Muffins are healthy, but still yummy, treat you can bake up for breakfast or a snack.
 They’re very filling, and you can easily add in cranberries, shredded carrot, or nuts to personalize it to your tastes.